wangkanai/interview/README.md

 For authentication and authorization we will be using [ASP.NET Core Identity](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-8.0)

 The microservices will be develop in [ASP.NET Core Web Api](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-8.0&tabs=visual-studio) with feature base folder.
-The persistence database will be [PostgreSql](https://www.postgresql.org/)
+The persistence database will be [PostgreSql](https://www.postgresql.org/), in which the configuration provider is fully utilize PostgreSQL features.

 You will also need to have unit tests, integration tests, and functional tests.
 We will being using the [XUnit](https://xunit.net/) testing framework.